 Who has access to this information and why?

 What is appropriate to post on our website?

-How do we control digital photos and minimize the possibility of inappropraite photos (ex. youth group members in their jammies or bathing suits!) to social media sites?
+How do we control digital photos and minimize the possibility of inappropriate photos (for example, youth group members in their pajamas or bathing suits!) to social media sites?